Getting Ready to Launch New Products?

 Get The Timing Right

 The timing of launching your new products is crucial to their success.
 Seasons need to be accounted for, as do things like Christmas, holidays, back to school and many other events that take place annually.
-Trying to sell Christmas decorations in January, for instance, is doomed to failure, as would attempting to sell sunglasses at the height of winter.
+Trying to sell Christmas decorations in January, for instance, is doomed to failure, as would attempting to sell raincoats at the peak of summer.
+On the contrary, selling Ray ban Sunglasses during summer might have more chances of success!

 The time of year should dictate the timing of introducing the new products to your range, or they may just sit there without any sales for a very long time.